 For the life of the Advisors' Warrants, the holders thereof are given, at nominal cost, the opportunity to profit from a rise in the market price of the Common Stock with a resulting dilution in the interest of other stockholders.
-Further, such holders may be expected to exercise the Advisors' Warrants at a time when the 69
+Further, such holders may be expected to exercise the Advisors' Warrants at a time when the Company would in all likelihood be able to obtain equity capital on terms more favorable than those provided in the Advisors' Warrants.